-Alphabet Soup: A Guide to Therapy Modalities and Credentials
+Alphabet Soup: A Guide to Therapy Credentials and Modalities

 If you have ever tried to find a therapist, you have probably encountered a wall of abbreviations.
 CBT, DBT, ACT, EMDR, LCSW, PsyD.
 It can be overwhelming and seem needlessly complicated.
-My hope is that this post helps explain what some of these mean, and can make you a more informed user of these services.
+My hope is that this post helps explain what some of these mean, so you know what you’re looking at, and if the difference matters to you.

-Psychotherapy is generally thought to be practiced in specific modalities.
-Modalities include both the theoretical understanding of how therapy works and produces change, as well as the actual steps and actions taken in a therapy “session”.
-There are many modalities, but they can generally be grouped by a shared history or theoretical stance.
-We can call those groupings "Families."
+Alright, you’ve searched for some possible therapists to choose from.
+On their Psych Today profile or website, they start listing their “modalities” or “how they practice.”
+“Modalities” is the term used to describe the “types” of psychotherapy, based on both the theoretical understanding of how therapy “works: (produces change), as well as the actual steps and actions taken in a therapy “session”.
+There are many modalities, but they can generally be grouped by a shared history or theoretical stance, and I’m calling these groupings “Families.”
 So, what looks like an overwhelming list of approaches is actually just a handful of variations on a theme, each built around a shared set of ideas about how people change.
+It also important to note a lot of them overlap, and ideas from one family work their way into the other families.
+The borders can get very fuzzy.

 The CBT Family

-Cognitive Behavioral Therapy (CBT) and its relatives are the most widely practiced and most extensively researched approaches in modern psychotherapy.
+The Cognitive Behavioral Therapy (CBT) family is the most widely practiced and most researched approach in modern psychotherapy.
 The core idea is that thoughts (cognitions), behaviors, and emotions are interconnected, and that changing one can change the others.
 If you can identify and shift unhelpful patterns of thinking or behavior, your emotional experience follows.
 Change any side of the triangle, and the other sides respond.

-CBT was developed by Aaron Beck in the 1950s, and has many offshoots.
+CBT was developed by Aaron Beck in the 1950s, and has had many offshoots since then.
 Dialectical Behavior Therapy (DBT), developed by Marsha Linehan, focuses on the ongoing dialogue (dialectic) one has between what one can change and what one must accept.
-DBT often focuses on skills training in emotional regulation, distress tolerance, and interpersonal effectiveness, and was originally developed for people with borderline personality disorder but is now used widely.
-Acceptance and Commitment Therapy (ACT) shifts the focus slightly, emphasizing psychological flexibility and the ability to act in line with your values even in the presence of difficult thoughts and feelings.
+DBT often focuses on skills training in emotional regulation, distress tolerance, and interpersonal effectiveness, and was originally developed for people with borderline personality disorder, but parts of it have been adapted and much of it is now used widely.
+Acceptance and Commitment Therapy (ACT) emphasizes psychological flexibility and the ability to act in line with your values even in the presence of difficult thoughts and feelings.
 Rational Emotive Behavior Therapy (REBT), developed by Albert Ellis, focuses on identifying and challenging irrational beliefs.

-The CBT family has the strongest research support of any family, in part because these approaches can follow clear, step-by-step structures that lend themselves to standardization and controlled research.
+The CBT family has the strongest research support, and that may just be because they are easy to study.
+Most of the CBT approaches follow clear, step-by-step structures (on paper) that lend themselves to standardization and controlled research.
 It is also fair to say that for specific conditions, particularly anxiety and depression, the current evidence does favor CBT approaches.
 The picture is more complicated for personality disorders, trauma, and relational difficulties.
 That’s not to say that research is perfect, and we will discuss the research landscape itself in a later post.

 The Psychoanalytic and Psychodynamic Family